Board members

 Sarri holds a First Class Honours Degree in Peace Studies, an MSc with distinction in Transitional Justice, and an LLM in Human Rights, and certificates in many other social technologies, change processes and practices.

-Jon Cruddas has been the Labour Member of Parliament for the constituency of Dagenham and Rainham since May, 2001.
+Jon Cruddas was the Labour Member of Parliament for the constituency of Dagenham and Rainham from May 2001 until July 2024.
 Jon was born in Helston, Cornwall and was educated at Oaklands Roman Catholic Comprehensive School, Waterlooville, Portsmouth.
 He graduated from the University of Warwick where he received an M.A and Ph.D in Industrial and Business Studies.

 As well as working as Deputy Political Secretary to Tony Blair following the 1997 election, Jon also contested to become Deputy Leader of the Labour Party and in May 2012, became Labour’s Policy Coordinator under Ed Miliband.